Variational methods for the kinetic Fokker-Planck equation: The kinetic Fokker-Planck equation

 \subsection{Functional inequalities for \texorpdfstring{$H^1_\kin$}{H1kin}}

-We next show a Poincar\'e inequality for $H^1_\kin(V)$ in the case when $V \subset \R\times \Rd$ is a $C^{1,1}$ domain.
-We do not know how to prove the result for cylindrical domains, but as will be clear below, this limitation does not cause much trouble.
-Since this will be useful later in Subsection~\ref{ss.decay}, we allow for more flexible boundary conditions than in Theorem~\ref{t.hypoelliptic.poincare}, in the spirit of Remark~\ref{r.weaker.boundary.assumption}. \begin{proposition}[Poincar\'e inequality] Let $V \subset \R\times \Rd$ be a $C^{1,1}$ domain.
+We next show a Poincar\'e inequality for $H^1_\kin(V)$.
+For the sake of generality, we allow for more flexible boundary conditions than in Theorem~\ref{t.hypoelliptic.poincare}, in the spirit of Remark~\ref{r.weaker.boundary.assumption}. \begin{proposition}[Poincar\'e inequality] Let $V \subset \R\times \Rd$ be a bounded $C^1$ domain or a cylindrical product $I \times U$ where $U$ is a bounded $C^1$ domain.

 (1) There exists a constant $C(V,d) < \infty$ such that for every $f \in H^1_\kin(V)$, we have

 (2) Let $W$ be a relatively open subset of $\partial V \times \Rd$.
 There exists a constant $C(V,W,d) < \infty$ such that for every $f \in C^\infty_c(\bar V \times \Rd)$ that vanishes on $W$, we have